seanf316/PC-Haven/TESTING.md

 #### **Products Reviews**

-Product reviews is a restricted feature available to registered users only.
+Product reviews are a restricted feature available to registered users only.

 `As a Customer I would like to leave a review on a Product so that my fellow shoppers can benefit from my feedback and make informed purchasing decisions.`